joseph-flinn/site/frontend/posts/foundations-of-project-management-part2.md

 Agile project management.
 As such, I can hear the question being asked: "If there are examples of both succeeding, which is correct?"

-I think this is wrong question to be asking.
+I think this is the wrong question to be asking.
 It was certainly the wrong question to be asking going into a course on the _Foundations of Project Management_.
-The PMBOK provides the _standard_ of project management: what needs to be done regardless of the _framework_ that is chosen for the project (Schwable p.79).
+The PMBOK provides the _standard_ of project management: what needs to be done regardless of the _framework_ that is chosen for the project (Schwalbe p.79).
 As an example, the PMBOK states that a communication management plan is important for the success of any project.
 Such a plan answers the questions: How will the team communicate on a daily basis?
 What communication channels should be used in the event of an urgent task?
 How should stakeholders be kept up-to-date?
 Who owns the project status reports?
 These